-Contestants need to be at UAA Room PSB 166 Amphitheater (not the Wendy Williamson theatre) at 11:00 a.m.
-Saturday, January 21st to sign up to play, and to warm up.
+Contestants need to be at (Stay tuned for 2019 details) to sign up to play, and to warm up.
 Contestants can enter one playing style category, which they identify: bluegrass, claw- hammer, or other.

-The contest will start at 11:30 a.m. on the Amphitheater stage.
+The contest will start at (once upon a time) on the Amphitheater stage.
 Order of appearance will be determined before the start of the contest, by drawing numbers.
 The emcee will introduce each contestant and the song titles.